The Genius: Grand Final: Episode 3: Today's Menu (11 contestants)

 In Today's Menu, every player will order a meal, and then attempt to determine how many other players ordered the same meal to earn points.
 Every player has the option between jajangmyeon (noodles in a black bean sauce), jjamppong (spicy seafood noodle soup), and fried rice.
 The players have a card representing each item.
 When a round begins, every player will have 20 minutes to place their cards in their card box, with the dish they wish to order on top.
 These boxes are then unable to be opened.
 The players will then guess how many total orders were received of the dish they chose.
 They have the option between 1 order (worth 5 points), 2-3 orders (worth 3 points), 4-6 orders (worth 2 points), 7-10 orders (worth 1 point), and 11 orders (worth 4 points).
 Once every player has placed their box in the square representing their guess, everyone will have 1 minute to move their box and change their guess.
 After 1 minute, no one is able to change their guess anymore.
-The orders are revealed and everyone that guessed correctly will earn the appropriate amount of points, players that guessed incorrectly earn nothing.
+The orders are revealed and everyone that guessed correctly will earn the appropriate number of points, players that guessed incorrectly earn nothing.
 For every 4 points a player receives, they will also receive 1 garnet.
 4 rounds will be played in this manner, and the player with the highest point total wins, and the player with the lowest will be the elimination candidate.

 The box is not as simple as it appears, and although the players are not told this, there is a false bottom within the box.
 This means it's possible to trick other players by showing them the fake guess that appears to be top of your box and closing it in front of them, causing the false bottom that hid your actual answer to fall and end up on top.